worldpeacez0991/rnBatteryLevel/README.md

 > source Build_Release_APK.sh

 For Release version of APK, upon clicking on your app icon to boot up, you will NOT see a black screen for few seconds on first launch, the app will boot/start up in less than 1 second, and then you will see the splash screen immediately.

+## How to use?
+When you first open the app, your phone will ring off, this is the sound, you will hear ;
+1. When battery level is lower than Battery Lower Limit
+2. When battery level is higher than Battery Upper Limit

 ## License